Faathi-707/Todolist-app/README.md

 # TodoList

 This was developed for the GirlstoCode capstone project.
-A fast task manager built with **Flask + MongoDB + HTML/CSS/JS**.
+A task manager built with **Flask + MongoDB + HTML/CSS/JS**.

 CRUD - Create, read, update and delete files